Stakeholder Analysis

 steps:

-- list all stakeholders1As an inspiration, you may consider which groups of people or organizations are involved in the use, production, supply, maintenance, distribution, disposal, financing, regulation, or standardization of the technology.
-Or you may distinguish between enactors and selectors, as these typically have rather different views on a technology:
+As an inspiration, you may consider which groups of people or organizations are involved in the use, production, supply, maintenance, distribution, disposal, financing, regulation, or standardization of the technology, as visualized in the socio-technical configuration.
+Make sure, you are not too quickly satisfied with noting the most obvious groups only.
+You may also distinguish between enactors and selectors, as these typically have rather different views on a technology: